 For the 500-mg dose, withdraw 10 mL of dostarlimab from a vial and transfer into an intravenous (IV) bag containing sodium chloride 9 mg/mL (0.9%) solution for injection, or glucose 50 mg/mL (5%) solution for injection.
 The final concentration of the diluted solution should be between 2 mg/mL and 10 mg/mL.
-The total volume of the infusion solution must not exceed 250 mL.
 This may require withdrawing a volume of diluent from the IV bag prior to adding a volume of dostarlimab into the IV bag.